riosarah/MediKuh/DRAFT_MEDIKUH_20231203.md

 <br>
 <br>

-### Die Person soll im Mittelpunkt der Gestaltung der UI/UX stehen:
+### Person focused concept at the center of the UI/UX design:

 <br>